Send the link below via email or IMCopy

 Misuse of Technology: Taking a Cell Phone into the bathroom.
 Keeping your cellphone in your pocket, texting, or Using a device without permission, using a device for a purpose other than what we have defined in class.

-Major class disruptions: yelling, throwing, fighting, bullying, arguing, pressing the call button, etc.
+Major class disruptions: yelling, throwing, fighting, bullying, arguing, etc.

 Other extreme behaviors.